shubhamiiest/Android/README.md

 # Android
-This is a collection of various android apps that forms the base of android beginers.
+This is a collection of various android apps that forms the base of android beginners.